baza-trainee/feeda/README.md

 **Local use**

-1. Make sure you have installedd and authorized `Docker Desktop`
+1. Make sure you have installedd, authorized and TURNED ON `Docker Desktop`

 2. Go to the server directory `cd server`